How to use Free Transform in Photoshop

 Before we look at all the ways to transform images in Photoshop, there's one more important topic we need to cover, and that's the difference between destructive and non-destructive transformations.

 Each time we scale, rotate, or in some way transform a pixel-based layer, we lose image quality.
 That's because Photoshop needs to redraw the pixels every time.
-And this is known as a destructive edit because we're making permanent changes to the image.
+This is known as a destructive edit because we're making permanent changes to the image.

 How to convert a layer to a smart object

 To convert your layer into a smart object, right-click (Win) / Control-click (Mac) on the layer in the Layers panel: